mihin/gplay-docu/docs/pages/manual.rst

 GPlay IAP SDK
 --------------

-This is an Android library for inapp purchases in GPlay based on https://github.com/anjlab/android-inapp-billing-v3.
+This is an Android library for inapp purchases in GPlay based on google inapp-billing-v3.
 Make sure you have the latest GPlay application installed on your phone (if not do it on https://gplay.io/.
 Open and press Download Android App button).

 Getting Started